 You can also ask the local county court to send an enforcement officer to get the money from the respondent.
 This costs £40.

-If you’re in Scotland
+Forcing them to pay if you’re in Scotland

 Write to the office that heard your case and ask for an ‘extract of the judgment’.
 A sheriff officer can use this to force the respondent to pay.